Harald-U/security-and-microservices/workshop/04-app-sec-exercise/APPLICATION_AUTHORIZATION.md

 * [Use OpenID Connect to Protect Web Applications](https://quarkus.io/guides/security-openid-connect-web-authentication)
 * Develop protected Endpoints

-The Microservice Articles provides an endpoint `/articles` which only users with the role `user` can access.
-In application.properties the Keycloak URL is defined as well as the client ID and secret.

-The shows the simplified architecture:
+This diagram shows the simplified architecture:

 ![](../../images/architecture-auth.png)

 ### Developing protected Endpoints

 The service Articles provides an endpoint ‘/articles’ which only users with the role ‘user’ can access.
-In application.properties the Keycloak URL is defined as well as the client ID and secret.
+In the application.properties file, the Keycloak URL is defined as well as the client ID and secret.

 ```Java
 quarkus.oidc.auth-server-url=https://YOUR_URL/auth/realms/quarkus